-A new study is helping to answer this question: Is your cat a psychopath?
-As noted by The Daily Mail, psychologists from Liverpool University and Liverpool John Moores University in England have developed a comprehensive quiz for pet parents.
-Let’s scratch the surface on why you might think your cat is a psychopath and then dig into whether this new questionnaire can help you figure out if you’re right.
+Is your cat a psychopath?
+Psychologists from Liverpool University and Liverpool John Moores University have created a comprehensive quiz for cat parents.
+We’ll delve into several reasons why you may suspect your frisky feline is a psychopath, and then we’ll figure out whether this quiz can help you figure it out for good.

 Cartoons often portray cats as snotty creatures who think they’re oh-so-much better than dogs and humans.
 Some crave alone time, though others are super-cuddly.